atomjack/cmbot/README.md

 ## User Commands:

+### about

+Display information about cmbot, including this github repository URL.

 ### addme

 Add yourself to the queue.
 If you are already in the queue, it will tell you what position you are in.